 Boynton Beach is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 75,569 people and 38 constituent neighborhoods, Boynton Beach is the 36th largest community in Florida.

 Boynton Beach is a decidedly white-collar city, with fully 85.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Boynton Beach is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Boynton Beach who work in office and administrative support (14.90%), sales jobs (12.17%), and management occupations (10.06%).

-One of the nice things about Boynton Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Boynton Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Boynton Beach is English.
-Other important languages spoken here include French Creole and Spanish.
+Other important languages spoken here include French and French Creole.